How To Talk to Your Partner About Finances

 2. Be Open: It's OK To Be Scared

-Money choices — and disagreements — are often driven by fear.
-Maybe you're afraid your credit scores will drop if your partner forgets to pay a bill, or you won't have enough for retirement if you can't afford to add to your 401(k).
+Money choices and disagreements are often driven by fear.
+Maybe you're afraid credit scores will drop if your partner forgets to pay a bill, or you won't have enough for retirement if you can't afford to add to your 401(k).

-How you talk about money can defuse the tension when emotions are running high.
+How you talk about money can defuse tension when emotions are running high.
+Talk about how you can resolve issues so you can someday own a home, pay off student loans or fund life's goals.

 Use "I" Statements